 Most schools in the pilot program tried to get everyone who was working on attendance-the principal, mentors, guidance staff, social workers and others-in the same room on a regular basis to review progress and assess problems.
-"The key infrastructure item, and this really goes hand-in-hand with Success Mentors, was a weekly principal-led meeting," Cornfeld says.
+"The key infrastructure item, and this really goes hand-in-hand

+The linchpin of Bloomberg's pilot were new Success Mentors, an array of volunteers and low-cost workers ranging from youthful recruits to experienced retirees. with Success Mentors, was a weekly principal-led meeting," Cornfeld says.
 All principals were urged to have these meetings, with mixed results.
 Those who did schedule principal-led meetings were able to lead the effort in a "much more methodical, higher impact way," she says.
 These meetings also allowed staff to work with community groups and others who could help in schoolwide efforts to bring down absenteeism.